Chapter 7: Parallel Parking

-It is illegal for any vehicle to park, stop or stand in a space reserved for the disabled unless it has vehicle plates for the disabled issued by the DMV, a New York State Parking Permit for the Disabled (MV-664) issued by a city, town county or village, or a similar plate or permit issued by another state.
-The vehicle must be in operation to transport the disabled person described in the registration or permit.
+It is illegal for any vehicle to park, stop or stand in a space reserved for people with disabilities unless it has vehicle plates for people with disabilities issued by the DMV, a New York State Parking Permit for People with Disabilities (MV-664) issued by a city, town county or village, or a similar plate or permit issued by another state.
+The vehicle must be in operation to transport the person with disabilities described in the registration or permit.
 This law applies to spaces reserved and provided by local ordinance on streets and highways and those held for special use by state law in shopping centers that have five or more stores and 20 or more off-street public parking spaces.

 It is a misdemeanor to make a false statement or give false information on an application for vehicle plates.
 If you make a false statement or provide false information to get a parking permit for a person with a disability, you face a fine from $250 to $1,000, plus a mandatory surcharge of $30 and possible civil penalties from $250 to $1,000.
 These penalties apply to the applicant and to a doctor provides certification.

-For more information about parking for the disabled, and how to qualify and apply for a vehicle plate or parking permit, see Parking for People With Disabilities (C-34).
+For more information about parking for people with disabilities, and how to qualify and apply for a vehicle plate or parking permit, see Parking for People With Disabilities (C-34).
 This publication is available from the DMV web site.